-- (B) For credit, the applicant shall have accumulated a total of three thousand (3,000) hours of appraisal experience of which at least one thousand five hundred (1,500) hours shall be in non-residential appraisal work. - (5) As a prerequisite to obtain certification, on or after January 1, 2008, the applicant shall have obtained the minimum educational requirement of a bachelor's degree from an accredited college, university, or institute of higher education.
-In lieu of the bachelor's degree, the applicant shall have successfully completed thirty (30) semester hours or its equivalent in the following collegiate level subject matter courses from an accredited college, university, or institute of higher education:
+(B) For credit, the applicant shall have accumulated a total of three thousand (3,000) hours of appraisal experience of which at least one thousand five hundred (1,500) hours shall be in non-residential appraisal work.

+(5) As a prerequisite to obtain certification, the applicant shall have obtained the minimum educational requirement of a bachelor's degree from an accredited college, university, or institute of higher education.